 - If applicable:

 Keep in mind that gifts exceeding $250 may also come in during your year-end giving season.
-After all, DNL Omnimedia’s year-end giving guide estimates that 36% of donations were contributed during the final three months of the year in 2020.
+Generally speaking, between 30-40% of donations are contributed during the final quarter of the calendar year.

 Similar to donor acknowledgments, it’s easy to let the year slip by without immediately recording the in-kind donations that your organization receives, especially since they’re non-monetary contributions.
 Your nonprofit needs to record in-kind donations made to your organization as a part of the generally accepted accounting principles (GAAP) as well as for accurate annual tax forms.

-Before the end of the year, be sure you’ve recorded and confirmed all in-kind donations made throughout the year in your system of accounts.
+Before the end of the year, be sure you’ve recorded and confirmed all in-kind donations made throughout the year in your system of accounts and the date they were donated.
 This means that you’ll be pulling up-to-date information when you compile accounting reports about your organization’s revenue and expenses from the year.
 To do so, you’ll need to determine the value of the in-kind donation contributed.

 Knowing how to put an accurate value on in-kind donations can help you maintain your records throughout the year.
 Then, when the end of the year rolls around, you can make sure all in-kind donations are accounted for, so you can accurately report them and avoid any complications.

 Just as your organization needs to submit your annual tax reports at the beginning of the new year, your staff members must pay their taxes early after the year’s end.
-Similar to how you confirmed that you had everything you needed from your vendors and contractors, you should make sure you have all of the necessary information to send W-2s to your staff members.
+Just as you confirmed that you had everything you needed from your vendors and contractors, you should make sure you have all of the necessary information to send W-2s to your staff members.

 This means you’ll need to remind your staff to update their contact information before the year ends so that they can receive this important tax document.